awsdocs/amazon-ec2-user-guide/doc_source/spot-requests.md

 A persistent Spot Instance request remains active until it expires or you cancel it, even if the request is fulfilled\.
 If capacity is not available, your Spot Instance is interrupted\.
 After your instance is interrupted, when capacity becomes available again, the Spot Instance is started if stopped or resumed if hibernated\.
 You can stop a Spot Instance and start it again if capacity is available\.
 If the Spot Instance is terminated \(irrespective of whether the Spot Instance is in a stopped or running state\), the Spot Instance request is opened again and Amazon EC2 launches a new Spot Instance\.
 For more information, see [Stop a Spot Instance](#stopping-a-spot-instance), [Start a Spot Instance](#starting-a-spot-instance), and [Terminate a Spot Instance](#terminating-a-spot-instance)\.

 You can track the status of your Spot Instance requests, as well as the status of the Spot Instances launched, through the status\.
 For more information, see [Spot request status](spot-request-status.md)\.

-## Define a duration for your Spot Instances<a name="fixed-duration-spot-instances"></a>

-Spot Instances with a defined duration \(also known as Spot blocks\) are no longer available to new customers from July 1, 2021\.
-For customers who have previously used the feature, we will continue to support Spot Instances with a defined duration until December 31, 2022\.

 ## Specify a tenancy for your Spot Instances<a name="spot-instance-tenancy"></a>